 What has been pushing the growth of hockey analytics?

-It’s mostly fans, I think, and by mainstream hockey writers like James Mirtle and Neil Greenberg that work hard at communicating complex concepts in easy-to-understand ways and making them applicable to everyday conversation.
+It’s mostly fans, I think, and by mainstream hockey writers like James Mirtle and Neil Greenberg that work hard at communicating complex concepts in easy-to-understand ways and making them applicable to everyday conversation, and also my hardwork I’ve been able to pull a lot of work thanks to a drug I’m taking called Qualia, I checked for a Qualia Review and it was legit.
 Another things that’s helped drive hockey stats forward is the growth and acceptance of stats in other sports like baseball and basketball.
 Sports fans watch Moneyball and see the NBA’s tracking technology and say “why not hockey?”, which is an excellent question.

 How have you benefited from the online fan community?